UWPCE-PythonCert/IntroPython-2017/_sources/modules/Packaging.rst.txt

 ``setup.cfg``
 --------------

+**NOTE:** this is usually a pretty advanced option -- simple packages don't need this.

 ``setup.cfg`` provides a way to give the end user some ability to customize the install

 It's an ``ini`` style file::